conmaol/maglocunus/Architecture/DMBoK/1_Data_management.md

 §3.
 Data consists of representations of facts about the world, stored and processed (aggregated and analysed) on a computer, so as to make a profit, improve health of influence public policy.

 §4.
-Data should be consistent and well-understood, hence the need for explanatory **metadata**.
+Data should be consistent and well-understood, hence the need for explanatory **metadata** (including Data Architecture and Data Governance).

 ### 2.2.
 Data and information